BH2VSQ/ADIF-Editor/README.md

 # ADIF-Editor
-A website due to edit adif log online
+A website for editing adif log online